 The reality was that wine was something you drank, and around the music business there was a lot of drinking.
 I recall being in Cannes at a yearly trade event with some of my seniors, someone laughingly saying shall we order the La Tache, I think it was a joke, but it was the 90’s so may not have been, I remember that clearly and thinking it must be special, whatever it is.
 A wine I do recall drinking there was a Pommard, ordered by a senior lawyer at the same event and shared generously as a treat, and that was a treat, I had never drunk anything quite like that.
 It was another clear memory even if I never knew the producer.

-The interest had been slowly kindled and I was in New Zealand with my kiwi partner in the mid 2000’s, we went to Marlborough for a few days and booked onto a wine tasting tour, tasting wines side by side was a revelation, some wines were just simply better than others, made by the same people, sometimes from the same grapes, but they were different.
+The interest had been slowly kindled and I was in New Zealand with my New Zealander partner in the mid 2000’s, we went to Marlborough for a few days and booked onto a wine tasting tour, tasting wines side by side was a revelation, some wines were just simply better than others, made by the same people, sometimes from the same grapes, but they were different.
 We went tasting again the 2 nd day, but as we had not learned to spit this was a bit of an endurance test !
 Those producers remain as fond memories, Jane Hunter, Grove Mill, Seresin and Hans Herzog in particular, I was not a sauvignon blanc fan then or now, but there were some delicious pinot noirs among others, select lots, limited editions, unknown producers and labels, it’s starting to sound a little like collecting records…

 We shipped a couple of cases home and that was the start, at first a hall cupboard, then a fair sized rack in a cool bedroom, then a wine fridge, then lots of off site storage and finally a real wine cellar, collecting verticals of favourite producers and labels, hunting out the new winemakers with tiny production, paying a bit too much for something I just had to have, it’s all very similar to my music obsession.